parinfer/parinfer.js/resources/public/content.md

 - removes any unmatched right-parens inside a line
 - indiscriminately removes all right-parens at the end of each line
-  - except those appearing on the left side of the cursor (see cursor section)
+  - except those appearing behind the cursor (details later)
-- for every resulting unmatched left-paren...
+- for every resulting unmatched left-paren:
   - inserts a right-paren at the end of its line or its last non-empty indented line

 This enables some noteworthy editing features that we will discuss next.